answer2me/Getting-Cleaning/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 # Output of the project contains:
-1. a tidy data set as described below.
+1. a tidy data set as described above.
-2. a link to a Github repository with your script for performing the analysis.
+2. a link to a Github repository with script for performing the analysis.
-3. a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+3. a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data called CodeBook.md.